javier-orus-lacort/practicalmachinelearning/README.md

-# Practical Machine Learning - Project Repository
+## Repository Files Submitted for the PML Project

-The R Markdown file is:  index.rmd
+The R Markdown file is:  "index.rmd"

-The HTML file is:        index.html
+The HTML file is:        "index.html"